erasmus-without-paper/ewp-specs-api-iias/endpoints/index.md

 Permissions
 -----------

-All requests from the EWP Network MUST be allowed access to this API.
-Consult the [Echo API][echo] specs for details on handling unprivileged requests.

-Note, that this does not imply that you must return all your IIA IDs.
-You SHOULD return only such IDs which the requester has access to.
+You MUST return the set of all IDs which the requester has access to (via the `get` endpoint).
 See the `get` endpoint for details on which IIAs should be accessible by which requester.

 Handling of invalid parameters